Cost Update

 Free Β· No obligation Β· Licensed pros only

-If you were looking to swap out your windows in Atlanta right now, you might expect to pay an average of $5,780.
+If you were looking to swap out your windows in Atlanta right now, you might expect to pay an average of $5,152 USD.
 But Nashville is a different beast entirely.
-Here in Music City, the average window replacement cost is $14,002, which is a significant jump from our neighbors to the south.
-We’ve seen prices climb by 6.8% over the last year alone.
-Depending on whether you are doing a few windows in a Sylvan Park cottage or a full glass overhaul on a modern build in Belle Meade, you could be looking at a range anywhere from $5,200 to $32,500.
-I’ve watched this market tighten up since 2024, and frankly, the days of the "cheap" window install in Davidson County are mostly behind us.
+Here in Music City, the average window replacement cost has climbed to $11,529 USD.
+That is a significant jump compared to our neighbors to the south, and costs in Nashville have risen 5.0% just in the last year.
+Depending on whether you are doing a few windows in a Sylvan Park cottage or a full glass overhaul on a modern build in Belle Meade, you could spend anywhere from $3,438 to $25,000 USD.
+Dealing with the Nashville market in June 2026 requires a bit of strategy because the demand for energy efficiency is hitting an all-time high as our summers get stickier and hotter.

 How Much Does Window Replacement Cost in Nashville?